TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

       $this->redirect('show', 'Organization', NULL, ['organization' => $organization]);
    }

-The new offer is allocated to the organization and inversely the organization is allocated to the offer.
-Thanks to this allocation Extbase will cause the persistence of the new offer in the dispatcher before returning to TYPO3.
+The new offer is allocated to the organization, and inversely the organization is allocated to the offer.
+Thanks to this allocation, Extbase will cause the persistence of the new offer in the dispatcher before returning to TYPO3.

 After creating the new offer, the appropriate organization is to be displayed with all of its offers.
-We therefore start a new request (*request-response-cycle*) by redirecting to :php:`showAction()` of the :php:`OrganizationController` using the Method
+We, therefore, start a new request (*request-response-cycle*) by redirecting to :php:`showAction()` of the :php:`OrganizationController` using the Method